*The entirety of this work is protected by copyright (see Copyright information section).

 Answer: It seems Sarah refuses to research DNA Consultants.
-This statement above is the same tired old statement she makes over and over on different forums, attempting to disparage the reputation of DNA Consultants.
+This statement above is the same tired old incorrect statement she makes over and over on different forums, attempting to disparage the reputation of DNA Consultants.
 Patricia Breed Everett responded to one such comment in an exchange with Sarah on October 1, 2020 on the Lincoln County WV,Genealogy page, summarizing it quite nicely:

-Update 4/4/2021: After several exchanges back and forth on Geni, this is where I left it with the owner of the blog:
+Update 4/4/2021: After several exchanges back and forth on Geni, this is where I left it with the owner of the other blog: